SLAGA Geocaching Organization Bylaws

 Section 2.
 Term of Office

 The members of the Board of Directors will serve a two year term.
-President, one Vice-President, and Treasure will eb elected in the even numbered years beginning with the 2016 election.
+President, one Vice-President, and Treasure will be elected in the even numbered years beginning with the 2016 election.
 The other Vice-President and Secretary will be elected on odd numbered years beginning 2017 election.
 The term of office shall be set from the time of election at the SLAGA Fall Picnic, until the SLAGA Fall Picnic in the subsequent year.
 There shall be no established term limits.
 Candidates may serve as long as the membership continues to elect them, or they are removed (See Article III, Section 10).

 Section 3.
 Eligibility